Shortcut Refried Beans

 - Wash and soak: Start by washing the dried pinto beans and removing any debris.
 If you have time, soak the dried beans in water overnight.
 Soaking the beans helps remove some of the phytic acid, which can make them easier to digest and cause less gas.
 Soaking also helps the beans cook more quickly and more evenly.

 - Stovetop: Add the dried beans to a pot and cover with at least 3 inches of water.
 Add chopped onion, garlic cloves, bay leaves, oregano, and a good sprinkling of salt.
 Bring to a boil and then turn down to a simmer.
 Cook for 2-3 hours until tender.
-Drain and the beans.
+Drain the beans.

 Pro tip: Old beans will take longer to cook than new beans.
 If you find your beans aren't getting soft, add 1/8 teaspoon of baking soda to the pot or pressure cooker.
 Then cook for an additional 30 minutes on the stovetop or 10 minutes in the pressure cooker.